Grumman F6F Hellcat

 Background

-The Hellcat was, far and away, the Navy's most
+The F6F Hellcat was the most

 It was far superior

-to the leading Japanese combat planes, including the Mitsubishi A6M Zero .
+to the leading Japanese combat planes, including the Mitsubishi A6M Zero.
 Although the Hellcat was less agile than the Zero, it was far tougher

 and better armed.
 Not only were Hellcats more powerful, they were far more numerous.

-F6F earned their place in aviation lore during the "Marianas
+F6F earned their place in aviation lore during the "Marianas Turkey Shoot", and during the Battle

 Production